Offerings

 • Attachment anxiety, avoidance, or fear of intimacy

-• Rebuilding trust after infidelity
+• Processing and rebuilding trust after infidelity or addiction

 • Relational self-awareness

-• Difficulty setting boundaries or speaking needs
+• Difficulty with boundaries or balancing autonomy and closeness

 a couple of men standing next to each other in a forest